arcus-azure/arcus.webapi/docs/preview/features/security/auth/jwt.md

 ## Bypassing authentication

-The package supports a way to bypass the JWT authorization for certain endponts.
+The package supports a way to bypass the JWT authorization for certain endpoints.
 This works with adding one of these attributes to the respectively endpoint:
 - `BypassJwtAuthorization`
 - `AllowAnonymous`